webix-hub/docs/data/desktop/components.md

 </div>

 <h2 style="clear:both;">Controls</h2>
 Controls are mainly responsible for handling events since they enable user-app interaction by triggering functions attached to them.
-Note that any event can be attached to any component by referring to its ID.
+Note that any event can be attached to any widget by referring to its ID.
 <div class="controls_group" style="padding-left:20px;">
 	<ul>
 		<li><a href="desktop/button.md"><img src="api/toc/button.png"/> Button </a></li>